panzerdp/dmitripavlutin.com/content/posts/084-property-exists/index.md

 On the other side, `realName` property doesn't exist in the object `hero`.
 As expected, `hero.hasOwnProperty('realName')` returns `false` &mdash; denoting a missing property.

 The method name `hasOwnProperty()` suggests that it looks for properties in the [own properties](/own-and-inherited-properties-in-javascript/#1-own-properties) of the object.
-In simple words, the own properties are those defined directly upon the object.
+The own properties are those defined directly upon the object.

-Even if every JavaScript object has an inherited property `toString` (which is a method inherited from the object's prototype), `hasOwnProperty()` doesn't detect it as a property:
+Despite that every JavaScript object has an inherited property `toString` (which is a method inherited from the object's prototype), `hasOwnProperty()` doesn't detect it as a property:

 ```javascript
 const hero = {